 Check out the short video below.
 It looks in a little more detail at several more of these seemingly targeted attacks.

 Further Dark and Suspicious Deaths

 In 2005, the respected protein chemist and former professor at the University of Missouri, Dr. Jeong Im’s dead body sat in an inferno-like burning car in a multi-storey car park.
 Following putting out the fire and being able to approach the incinerated vehicle, it came to light that Dr. Im had multiple stab wounds to his body.
 His death would eventually go on the list of crimes of recently deceased “career criminal”, Timothy Hoag in 2013 when the alleged killer leaped to his death from the same multi-storey car park where Dr. Im’s body awaited discovery almost a decade previously.

 One of the earliest of the strange scientist deaths of the early-2000s would be that of the Dr. Ian Langford on 11th February 2002.
 Dr. Langford would be found in his East-Anglia home with various wounds upon his body.
 Even the way his body – under a house chair – was bizarrely strange.
-For all of these indicators that something untoward had occurred, investigators would state Langford’s death to be suicide within forty-eight hours of opening the case.
+For all of these indicators of something untoward, investigators would state Langford’s death to be suicide within forty-eight hours of opening the case.
 Unofficial rumors would state the room in which the body lay resembled a bloodbath, and certainly not the scene of a suicide.

 Check out the video below.
-It looks at this most strange, bizarre and cold conspiracy theory in more detail, including possible reasons for the deaths.
+It looks at this most strange, bizarre and cold conspiracy theory in more detail.